 If Parole is granted, your supervising social worker will explain the conditions that apply to you.
 You will be asked to give your consent and sign a copy of the Licence at your first appointment.

 Throughcare is the provision of a range of social work and associated services to prisoners and their families from the point of sentence or remand, during the period of imprisonment, and following release into the community.

 We are responsible for offering voluntary throughcare for short and medium-term prisoners and their families following release from custody.

 Throughcare may consist of giving advice and guidance on matters such as housing and welfare benefits, or education and training or alcohol/ drugs rehabilitation.
 Voluntary throughcare services are available for all released prisoners from Orkney who are within 12 months of release from prison.

-Multi Agency Public Protection Arrangements (MAPPA) were established under the terms of the Management of Offenders (Scotland) Act 2005, which placed duties on police, local authorities, the Scottish Prison Service and health authorities to establish joint arrangements for the assessment and management of risk posed by certain high-risk offenders such as sexual offenders.
+Multi Agency Public Protection Arrangements (MAPPA) were established under the terms of the Management of Offenders (Scotland) Act 2005, which placed duties on police, local authorities, the Scottish Prison Service and health authorities to establish joint arrangements for the assessment and management of risk posed by certain high-risk individuals such as sexual offenders.
 These arrangements are supported by national guidance and procedures.